-This three-day Arrest, Search and Seizure/Warrants/Criminal Interrogation course is designed for patrol officers and investigators of all levels of experience and focuses on every day legal issues encountered by officers and investigators while conducting all types of stops/investigations.
-The course offers insight into the areas of probable cause, reasonable suspicion, expectation of privacy, arrests with and without a warrant, street encounters/detentions, frisks, searches incident to arrest, and all exceptions to search warrant requirement (plain view, vehicle searches, consent, exigent circumstances, etc).
-A detailed analysis of writing, obtaining and executing arrest and search warrants is included.
-The course concludes with a presentation of the importance of confessions, interrogation techniques and interrogation case law.
+This two-day Arrest, Search and Seizure course is designed for patrol officers and investigators of all levels of experience and focuses on every day legal issues encountered by officers and investigators while conducting all types of stops/investigations.
+The course offers insight into the areas of probable cause, reasonable suspicion, expectation of privacy, arrests with and without a warrant, street encounters/detentions, frisks, searches incident to arrest, and all exceptions to search warrant requirement (plain view, vehicle searches, consent, exigent circumstances, etc.).
+An overview of current interrogation law is also presented.

-This course meets and exceeds TCOLE requirements for Intermediate Arrest, Search and Seizure #2108.
+This course meets TCOLE requirements for Intermediate Arrest, Search and Seizure #2108.

 Payment by credit card should be made at the time of registration.
 Payment by check should be received before the class date, however payment by check or cash may be made at the beginning of class.

 Cancellations should be made as soon as possible in order to allow those students on a waiting list time to register and pay for the class.
 Cancellations made two weeks prior to class will be eligible for a refund.
 Cash, Check and credit card payments are refundable, however convenience fees associated with credit card payments are non-refundable.

 We understand situations arise where cancellation is necessary.
 However, repeated cancellations may affect future attendance in other classes.